-Accounting for inventory write-offs is just a matter of accurately assessing damage/losses and charging them to the right account.
+Accounting for inventory write-offs and inventory reserves are just a matter of accurately assessing damage/losses and charging them to the right account.
 Then, you need to trace the source of the damage or inventory losses to prevent it from happening again.

 1. Assess your damage

 The first step is to determine how much inventory is damaged and must be written off from the gross inventory.
 For instance, if you receive a shipment with damaged or defective product, first separate the damaged inventory from any that might still be sellable.

 2. Calculate losses

 Now that you know exactly how many inventory items are damaged, calculate the losses by multiplying the cost-per-unit by the number of damaged units.

 3. Account it as an expense

 4. Debit COGS while crediting inventory-write off

 On your balance sheet, debit cost of goods sold (COGS) and credit your inventory write-off expense account.
 If you’re only writing off small amounts of inventory, you can also just debit your COGS account and credit your inventory account.